Culture and Natural Wonders of Sri Lanka

 On Her Own | But Not Alone

 Welcome to “The Pearl of the Indian Ocean” Serendib, also spelled Serendip, Arabic Sarandīb, the name for the island of Sri Lanka (Ceylon).
 The name, Arabic in origin, was recorded in use at least as early as AD 361.

 Endless sand beaches ring Sri Lanka, with central cool, highland mountains hosting tea plantations, tropical jungle rain forest in the east, dry scrub in the southern provinces and ancient monasteries and ruins scattered in Anuradhapura.

 Buddhist stupas are everywhere and many holy sites are dotted through the landscape to serve the nation's worshippers.
 Remnants of colonial times are seen in Galle - the town the Portuguese and later the Dutch, fortified.
 Small boutiques, pretty cafes and hotels fill the old town while local kids dive from the ramparts into the ocean.

-This tour is the best of Sri Lanka - including visiting world heritage sites, leopard safaris, rain forest trek, elephant orphanage, the best beach in Sri Lanka and taking a train trip dubbed the most beautiful in the world!
+This tour is the best of Sri Lanka - including visiting world heritage sites, amazing climbs, a rain forest trek, elephant safari, the best beach in Sri Lanka and taking a train trip dubbed the most beautiful in the world!
 Beautiful single accommodations and two luxury stays.

 DAY 1 Airport pick-up - transfer to Negombo